The History and Use of Silver Napkin Rings

 Additional Materials Used in Making Silver Napkin Rings

-Also silver is arguably the most popular type of material used in the creation of napkin rings, particular those of the 19th and most of the 20th century.
-There have been other materials used in the manufacturing process as well which have helped make the rings distinctive and unique.
+The most popular type of material used in the creation of napkin rings is silver.
+Particularly those of the 19th and most of the 20th century.
+The use of other materials have made rings distinct and unique.

-Porcelain, glass and pearl embroidery are common materials that were used in making napkin rings which added a unique touch to the table.
-In addition, bone and wood provide a more natural feel to the rings and they also could be crafted into the classic figural shapes as well.
+Napkin rings have been made from porcelain, glass and pearl embroidery which have all been used to add a unique touch to the table.
+In addition, bone and wood provide a more natural feel to the rings.
+They can also be crafted into the classic figural shapes as well.

-By the mid-20th century, Bakelite became a popular substance in the creation of the rings thanks to its sturdiness and ability to accept different shapes.
-In fact, there are many different materials that have been used in the making of these rings, including plastic.
-However, silver is still generally accepted as the type of metal best suited for the dinner table, especially in terms of family heritage, gifts and special occasions where silver is the metal of choice.
+Bakelite became a popular substance in the creation of napkin rings by the mid-20th century.
+It could accept different shapes and was sturdy.
+However, silver is still generally accepted as the type of metal best suited for the dinner table.
+This is especially true in terms of family heritage, gifts and special occasions where silver is the metal of choice.

 There are certainly many different types of napkin rings that feature a host of designs from the simple to the very elaborate.
 Depending on the country, there are different traditions which have their own unique designs placed in the rings.
 In many English speaking countries for example, napkin rings often come in numbered sets of 4 through 12 which have their own distinctive design.